mattwojo/webvr/webvr-docs/input.md

 ---

 # Input
 Input is one of the toughest things to get right in VR, but is essential to creating a compelling interactive experience.
-Input is used to convert a cinematic experience into an compelling interactive one by allowing a user to alter the state of the world around them.
-Interaction could be as simple as playing/pausing a video by gazing at a button, to a complex drag action requiring two tracked controllers and multiple user steps.
+Input is used to convert a cinematic experience into an interactive one by allowing a user to alter the state of the world around them.
+Interaction could be as simple as playing/pausing a video by gazing at a button, to a complex drag action requiring two tracked controllers.

-Right now in WebVR 1.1, a site should reasonably expect visitors to limited to using only one of the following input methods (their device or situation may prohibit use of any others)
+In WebVR 1.1, a site will most likely expect visitors to be limited to using only one of the following input methods due to their device.

 - Mouse
-- Keyboard
 - Gamepad
   - Traditional (Xbox Controller)
   - 3DOF (Pointing & buttons)
   - 6DOF (Pointing, Position and buttons)

-I describe the best way to handle each in individual sections below, followed by a comprehensive example showing all input working together to provide a robust multi-platform input handler.
+Let's dig in to how to handle each input device and see how all these devices can be gathered from at once, providing a robust, multi-platform input handler.

 ## Mouse
 Since a person wearing an HMD can’t actually see what they are doing with an unrestricted mouse, it would be very easy for them to accidently click on things they don’t intend to – the browser close button, other windows or the operating system interface.
 In a worst case this could potentially lead to things such as an accidental format of a hard drive!
 For this reason, Microsoft Edge disables unrestricted mouse input when an immersive VR session is started and the headset presence sensor is covered (you’ll see the Win+Alt+I banner visible on your monitor when this is the case).
 This is the behavior for all apps in Windows Mixed Reality and is not unique to WebVR.